Thanasi Kokkinakis: 2021–2022: Return, Grand Slam doubles champion and ATP Finals

-2023–present: First top 10 win in 5 years, 4th Australian Open second round
+2023: First top 10 win in 5 years & French Open third round in 8 years, top 65

 Kokkinakis started his year in Adelaide.
-In the first tournament, Kokkinakis defeated Maxime Cressy but lost in the second round to Jannik Sinner.
-In the second tournament, Kokkinakis defeated Andrey Rublev in the second round in 3 sets for his first top 10 win since beating Federer 5 years prior.
-He reached the semifinals, where he lost to Roberto Bautista Agut in 3 sets.
-As a result of his semifinals loss, he fell out of the world's top 150.
-At the Australian Open, Kokkinakis beat Fabio Fognini in straight sets in the first round to reach the second round in Melbourne for the fourth time in his career.
-He lost to Andy Murray in the second round in five sets.
+At the first tournament, he lost in the second round to sixth seed and world No. 15, Jannik Sinner.
+At the second tournament, he beat top seed and world No. 6, Andrey Rublev, in the second round in three sets for his first top-ten win since beating Federer five years prior.
+He reached the semifinals where he lost to fourth seed and world No. 26, Roberto Bautista Agut, in three sets.
+Due to not defending his title, his ranking fell to No. 159.
+At the Australian Open, he beat Fabio Fognini in the first round in straight sets to reach the second round in Melbourne for the fourth time in his career.
+In the second round, he lost to former World No. 1 and five-time finalist, Andy Murray, in a five-set match which lasted five hours and 45 minutes that ended after 4 AM, the third latest finish in the history at ATP tour level and the longest match of Kokkinakis and Murray's 18-year career and of the season.